The regulations governing Canada’s work permit programs are complex and challenging. Canadian work permits generally fall into three categories:

 If a Canadian employer obtains a positive LMIA from the Canadian government, they may hire a foreign national on a temporary foreign work permit (TFWP) which is generally valid for two years.
 A TFWP is a great way for a foreign national to enter Canada and then transition to permanent residence through the Express Entry system after 1 year.

-There are several situations where foreign workers can take up jobs in Canada without an employer having to receive an LMIA, the most common examples include:
+There are several situations where foreign workers can take up jobs in Canada without a Canadian employer having to demonstrate that they have made a good-faith effort to hire or train Canadian citizens or permanent residents:

 French Speaking Skilled Workers–nationals of French-speaking nations who have a job offer in skilled occupation from a Canadian employer located outside Quebec, may be eligible for an LMIA exempt work permit.
 The foreign national’s habitual language must be French and they must have an upper-intermediate level of French ability.